Menu

 On 16 July 2023, the Russian government issued a presidential decree temporarily transferring the management of our Russian business – Baltika Breweries – to the Russian Federal Agency for State Property Management.
 According to the presidential decree, Carlsberg retains title to the shares in Baltika Breweries, but otherwise no longer has any control or influence over the management of the business.

 In October 2023, we announced that we had informed Baltika Breweries of our termination of all licence agreements enabling Baltika Breweries to produce, market and sell the Carlsberg Group’s products, including international and regional brands.
-There will be a limited run-off period until 1 April 2024, during which Baltika Breweries may use up existing stock and materials.
+There was a limited run-off period until 1 April 2024, during which Baltika Breweries could use up existing stock and materials.

 We continue to take all possible actions, including legal, to protect assets and operations.